 2022 Chevrolet Bolt EUV

 The Bolt EUV is powered by an electric motor that produces 200 horsepower and 266 lb-ft of torque.
 It gets its energy from a 65-kWh lithium-ion battery that is placed under the floor of the vehicle to maximize cargo and passenger space.
-It is the same powertrain that underpins the standard Bolt, so expect the larger and heavier Bolt EUV to be slightly slower in a straight-ahead drag race.
+This is the same powertrain that underpins the standard Bolt.
+It's front-wheel-drive, and right now there's no option for all-wheel drive.

 The Bolt EUV has not yet been rated by the EPA, but General Motors estimates it'll have about 250 miles of range on a full charge.
-This is a marginally less estimated range than the lighter and smaller Bolt.
+This figure is marginally less than the estimated range of the lighter and smaller Bolt.
 Still, the Bolt EUV's 250-mile range puts it squarely in the middle of its closest competitors, the Kia Niro EV (239 miles) and the Hyundai Kona Electric (258 miles).

-Inside, the Bolt EUV seems to address many of the issues we had with the Bolt EV's cabin.
-There should be more soft-touch materials, the seats have been redesigned to be more comfortable, and overall the interior appears to have a more modern appearance.
-The extra legroom should make the Bolt — which already felt pretty spacious for its footprint — even roomier.
+Inside, the Bolt EUV addresses many of the issues we had with the Bolt EV's cabin.
+There are more soft-touch materials, and overall the interior has a more modern appearance.
+The extra legroom makes the Bolt — which already felt pretty spacious for its footprint — even roomier.
 There's plenty of legroom all around.
 Headroom is OK, but passengers more than 6 feet tall might feel the pinch, especially in Bolt EUVs equipped with the optional panoramic sunroof.
 Unlike the standard Bolt, the Bolt EUV can also be equipped with ventilated front seats and heated rear seats for an extra touch of luxury.

-The 2022 Bolt EUV is the first Chevrolet offered with Super Cruise, a hands-free driver assistance technology.
+The 2022 Bolt EUV is the first Chevrolet offered with Super Cruise, General Motors' hands-free driver assistance technology.
 Previously, it's only been available on a few Cadillac vehicles.
 On designated highways, Super Cruise can maintain your speed, speed up and slow down, and can apply steering inputs for lane centering and curves.
 The driver still needs to pay attention to the road since Super Cruise will monitor the driver's gaze.
 If you look away from the road for too long, the system will alert you to take back control of the wheel.

 The Bolt EUV has 16.3 cubic feet of cargo space with the seats up and a maximum cargo volume of 56.9 cubic feet with the seats lowered.
 The Bolt EV that it's based on offers slightly more room — 16.6 and 57 cubic feet, respectively.
-The added legroom in the EUV appears to be at the cost of a tad less storage space than the Bolt EV.
+The added legroom in the EUV appears to be at the cost of a tad less storage space than in the Bolt EV.
 By comparison, the Kia Niro EV offers 18.5 cubic feet of cargo space with the seats up, while the Hyundai Kona Electric is even more spacious at 19.2 cubic feet.

-The 2022 Chevrolet Bolt EUV appears to be a natural evolution of the Bolt formula.
+The 2022 Chevrolet Bolt EUV is a natural evolution of the Bolt formula.
 A more spacious interior and extra convenience and luxury features are the payoff for the Bolt EUV's slightly higher price.
 Overall, we think the Bolt EUV will be worth checking out when it arrives at Chevy dealerships this summer.